DiaPiwpiw/docs/docs/Playing a song.md

   ![Voice Channel image](/img/docs/playing-a-song/vc.gif)

 ## 2. Summon Rythm into the Voice Channel
-  - You can make Rythm join the Voice Channel by typing `!summon`.
+  - You can make Rythm join the Voice Channel by typing `1join`.
 After so, Rythm should be in the Voice Channel with you as below:

   ![Joining a Voice Channel](/img/docs/playing-a-song/joinvc.gif)

 ## 3. Start your music.

-  - Use the command `!play` to start your music.
+  - Use the command `1play` to start your music.
   <Tabs
     defaultValue="ps"
     values={[
-      {label: 'Play a Song', value: 'ps'},
+      {label: 'Play a Song', value: '1p'},
-      {label: 'Play a Playlist', value: 'pp'},
+      {label: 'Play a Playlist', value: '1pp'},
     ]}>
-    <TabItem value="ps"> To play a song, type <code>!play &lt;Song Name/Song URL&gt;</code><br/><br/>
+    <TabItem value="ps"> To play a song, type <code>1play &lt;Song Name/Song URL&gt;</code><br/><br/>
       <img src="/docs/img/docs/playing-a-song/playsongname.png" alt="example-1"/>
       <img src="/docs/img/docs/playing-a-song/playsonglink.png" alt="example-2"/>
     </TabItem>